krb5/krb5/doc/rst_source/relay/philosophy.rst

 ---------------------

 At the moment the comments should be sent via email to krb5-bugs@mit.edu.
-Normally, every document has an email link with the pre-constructed subject line similar to the following:

-Please, provide your feedback on this document at krb5-bugs@mit.edu?subject=Documentation___relay_feedback
+The html version of this documentation has a "feedback" link (within the sidebar) to the krb5-bugs@mit.edu email address with the pre-constructed subject line "Documentation".